-SWK 370 - Individual/Family Theory & Practice
+SWK 370 - Individual Client Systems: Theory and Practice

-(4 credits) This course examines therapeutic theories and models of directed practice with individuals and family systems.
-Emphasis is on etiology, diagnosis, and assessment with the application of psychosocial history, treatment plans, crisis intervention plans, and use of diagnostic tools, such as the Diagnostic and Statistical Manual IV (current edition).
-The course reviews evidence-based research for generalist practice with diverse population groups.
+(4 credits) This course examines therapeutic theories and models of directed practice with individual clients.
+Emphasis is on etiology, diagnosis, and assessment with the application of psychosocial history, treatment plans, crisis intervention plans, and use of diagnostic tools, such as the Diagnostic and Statistical Manual (current edition).
+The course reviews evidence-based research for generalist practice with diverse individuals.